casualcore/casual/middleware/configuration/documentation/domain.gateway.operation.md

 ##### domain.gateway.inbound.groups.connection

 property          | description
 ------------------|----------------------------------------------------
-address           | the address to listen on, `host:port` discovery.forward | boolean if the connetion should forward discovery request to 'discoverables'
+address           | the address to listen on, `host:port` discovery.forward | boolean if the connetion should forward discovery request to 'discoverables' exclude.services  | `[0..*]` regex patterns.
+During a discovery, all services that match any pattern are discarded. exclude.queues    | `[0..*]` regex patterns.
+During a discovery, all queues that match any pattern are discarded.

 ### domain.gateway.outbound